THE EXPANSIVE AND PRISTINE ODZALA-KOKOUA NATIONAL PARK LIES IN THE HEART OF THE WORLD’S SECOND LARGEST TROPICAL RAINFOREST, SECOND ONLY TO THE AMAZON.

 Since the introduction of effective law enforcement, many forest elephant have moved back into the park area.

-A gorilla habituation programme, carried out by the research and monitoring team together with pygmy trackers, is yielding positive results.
+A gorilla habituation programme, carried out by the research and monitoring team, is yielding positive results.

 Wildlife habits have changed and animals are more relaxed and visible, particularly in the baies where rangers have carried out general habituation.

 Well over 100 local people are employed by Odzala, with five percent of the commercial revenue generated by the park being allocated towards community development.

 A livelihood diversification project has seen the planting of 40,000 cocoa saplings outside the park, providing an alternative revenue stream to illegal bushmeat poaching.

 The park has two upmarket tourist lodges, Lango and Ngaga Camps, as well as the Mboko tourist camp, all of which belong to Congo Conservation Company and bring in important tourist revenue which goes towards the management of the park.

 ODZALA-KOKOUA IS ONE OF THE WORLD’S REMAINING LARGE INTACT FOREST SYSTEMS, HOME TO THOUSANDS OF FOREST ELEPHANT AND THE CRITICALLY ENDANGERED WESTERN LOWLAND GORILLA.